12 Customizing Graphs

 - Right-click graph window title and choose Save Template As...

-- Plot > Templates: System Template Library menu
+- Plot > Templates: System Template menu (worksheet is active)

 | Save settings as graph Theme